 I confess.
 I have been a navel gazer for a long time.
-Think about it: the navel sits right there in the centre of the human body; an area full of vital organs needed to break down our food into vitamins and minerals that will nourish us on all levels.
+Think about it: the navel sits right there in the centre of the human Healthy Body; an area full of vital organs needed to break down our food into vitamins and minerals that will nourish us on all levels.
 How amazing!

 Yet hands-on care of the abdominals is almost never considered or requested in a regular massage treatment.
 How come?
 As it turns out, I went on a journey to find answers.